oneeve8/kobble-data/content/Tutorial2.md

 So let’s talk about GitHub

 A public GitHub account is free.
-This means that your information would be publicly available for anyone to find; and share your repository URL with others.
+This means that your information would be publicly available for anyone to find; and would be easily accessible if you share your repository URL with others.

 There is a small charge for a private GitHub account which keeps all your information private unless you permit others to access your information.